michaelskiba/docs/source/index.html.md

 The LED Indicator will flash five times indicating inclusion.

 <aside class="notice">
-*For non Z-Wave Plus networks, please consult the owner’s manual for your primary controller to determine the best method and location for adding the Door/Window Sensor to your Z-Wave network.
+*For non Z-Wave Plus networks, please consult the owner’s manual for your primary controller to determine the best method and location for adding the Motion Detector to your Z-Wave network.
 </aside>

 **Exclusion**